Battistina Vernazza: Life

 Her father, Ettore Vernazza, was a patrician, founder of several hospitals for the sick poor in Genoa, Rome, and Naples.
+He was also known for founding the ecclesiastical reform society the Oratory of Divine Love.
 Her godmother was Catherine Fieschi-Adorno, known as Catherine of Genoa.
 At the early age of 13, Tommasina entered the monastery of Santa Maria delle Grazie, and became a canoness regular, taking the name of Battistina.
 She filled at various times the office of treasurer, novice-mistress, and prioress.

 Works

 She wrote, among other things, a commentary on the Pater Noster; "The Union of the soul with God"; "Of the knowledge of God"; "Of prayer"; "Of the heavenly joys and of the means of attaining them"; "Of those who have risen with Christ"; meditations, spiritual canticles, and letters to eminent men of her time.
 Possevin speaks of her writings as inspired.
 Her works were published at Venice in 3 vols. in 1588.
 They have been published many times since.

+Her sixteen treatises were originally sent to Gasparo Scotti, her confessor, who was the canon of a basilica in Rome.
+Scotti published the treatises, though this publication only occurred after her death.